aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 # Delegation Pool Operations

 > Beta: This documentation is in experimental, beta mode.
 Supply feedback by [requesting document changes](../../../community/site-updates.md#request-docs-changes).
+See also the related [Staking Pool Operations](./staking-pool-operations.md) instructions.

 Validator operators should follow these instructions to carry out delegation pool operations for [staking](../../../concepts/staking.md).
 You may delegate as little as 10 APT.
 Note that your validator will become part of the *Active Validator Set* only when the delegation pool satisfies the minimum cumulative [staking requirement of 1 million APT](./staking-pool-operations.md).